Mrh-Script/DSA/README.md

 # DSA
-Here the practiced codes of DSA.
+Here the practiced codes of DSA (Data Structure and Algorithms).

 1. Prime Number (2 ways)
 2. Factorial